-A prototyping board is any type of electronic board which is used for making the prototypes of electric and electronic circuits prior to printing them on a fabricated PCB board.
-Therefore, prototyping boards are built in such a way that the process of assembly is as practical as possible and the functionality will be approximately the same as that of a factory-made PCB board circuit.
-There are various types of prototyping boards, the most common are listed and described below:
+A prototyping board is any electronic board used to make electric and electronic circuits prototypes before printing them on a fabricated PCB board.
+Therefore, prototyping boards are built so that the assembly process is as practical as possible.
+The functionality will be approximately the same as that of a factory-made PCB board circuit.
+There are various types of prototyping boards; the most common are listed and described below:

 3. Homemade Etched PCB

-Homemade Etched PCB – is a board which resembles the factory-made PCB although it is made at home or in workshop by a simple process which uses random printed circuit on laminated paper, copper plate and copper etching using acids, hydrogen-peroxide and lukewarm water.
+Homemade Etched PCB – is a board that resembles the factory-made PCB.
+However, it is made at home or in the workshop by a simple process that uses randomly printed circuits on laminated paper, copper plate and copper etching using acids, hydrogen-peroxide and lukewarm water.
 This board is shown in the rightmost picture.

-Since prototyping is a testing process you should make sure that you buy at least two units of each component so you can have back up if something goes wrong.
-When working on a perfboard it is advisable to use premade wires instead of wiring holes point to point.
+Since prototyping is a testing process, you should make sure that you buy at least two units of each component to have a backup if something goes wrong.
+When working on a perfboard, it is advisable to use premade wires instead of wiring holes point to point.
 Recheck each connection after you finish wiring two assembly components.
 Document everything u do and keep notes.
 If it is convenient, it is also advisable to prototype in a breadboard before moving on to another board type that needs soldering.